Safe driving tips

 High powered vehicle restrictions apply:

-- if you obtained your P1 on or after 4 September 2010
+- if you are a provisional licence holder under the age of 25 and you obtained your P1 on or after 4 September 2010

 - if you were disqualified and returned to driving on a P1 licence on or after 4 September 2010.

 High powered vehicle restrictions do not apply: